wbartley/wbartley.github.io/source/_posts/2013-11-02-bottle-opener.markdown

 tags: design
 ---

-To kickoff my posts around good or bad design I thought I would start with a simple, yet amazing bottle opener by [Brendan Ravenhill](http://www.brendanravenhill.com/bottle-opener/).
+To kickoff my posts around design (good or bad), I thought I would start with a simple, yet amazing bottle opener by [Brendan Ravenhill](http://www.brendanravenhill.com/bottle-opener/).

 As he describes it, "A simple tool of great utility.
 One magnet captures the bottle cap; one holds opener to the fridge."